Choaib-ELMADI/bare-metal-programming/README.md

 Will automatically compile `main.c` into `main.o` based on the rules you defined!

 > Note: This is just the initial Makefile with one basic rule.
 More useful commands (called targets) will be added as we progress through the project.
+[Check Final Makefile Here!](#final-makefile)

 If you want to dive deeper into build systems like Makefiles, CMake, and how projects are organized and automated, check out this repository: [Getting Started with CMake](https://github.com/Choaib-ELMADI/getting-started-with-cmake)